-- Spray applied seamless one coat acoustic decorative finish
+- A spray applied seamless one coat acoustic decorative finish

 - Reverberation noise reduction